hpc/dcp/README.md

 ### Known bugs
 When the force option is specified and truncation fails, the copy and truncation will be stuck in an infinite loop until the truncation operation returns with success.

-The maximum supported filename length for any file transfered is approximately 4068 characters.
+The maximum supported filename length for any file transferred is approximately 4068 characters.
 This may be less than the number of characters that your operating system supports.

 ### RPM Creation
 First, check the [![Build Status](https://travis-ci.org/hpc/dcp.png?branch=master)](https://travis-ci.org/hpc/dcp).
 If all tests are passing, create an rpm using the following instructions: